What is a going concern opinion?

 Key Points

 - A going concern opinion is not the same as a MURGC section.
-The "Material Uncertainty Related to Going Concern" section is an emphasis paragraph added to an unmodified opinion when disclosure is adequate.
+The MURGC section is an emphasis paragraph added to an unmodified opinion when disclosure is adequate.
 A qualified or adverse opinion applies only when disclosure is inadequate or the basis of accounting is wrong.

-- Qualified or adverse for missing disclosure.
-When material uncertainty exists but the financial statements do not disclose it adequately, the auditor modifies the opinion under ISA 705.
+- When material uncertainty exists but the FS do not disclose it adequately, the auditor modifies the opinion under ISA 705 .

-- ISA 570 (Revised 2024) introduces a mandatory "Going Concern" section in the auditor's report for all engagements, making the auditor's conclusion on going concern explicit regardless of outcome.
+- ISA 570 (Revised 2024) introduces a mandatory "Going Concern" section in the auditor's report for all engagements, making the auditor's conclusion explicit regardless of outcome.

 Why it matters in practice

-Consider a holding company with consolidated net debt of five times equity, a banking facility maturing in months, and two loss-making subsidiaries.
+Consider a holding company with consolidated net debt of five times equity and a banking facility maturing in four months.
+Two loss-making subsidiaries drain cash.
 If management includes adequate going concern disclosures, the auditor's report carries a MURGC section with an unmodified opinion.
 If management omits the disclosure, the auditor must issue a qualified or adverse opinion.
-The financial statements are the same; the reporting outcome hinges entirely on disclosure quality.
+Same FS, different outcome.
+Reporting hinges entirely on disclosure quality.

 A second common error is accepting management's representations at face value rather than independently testing them.
 A restructuring plan that has been presented to the board but not yet approved by works councils (where legally required) is not a reliable mitigating factor.
-The auditor must document the gap between management's assumptions and the evidence available, and assess whether that gap changes the going concern conclusion.
+The auditor must document the gap between management's assumptions and the evidence available, then assess whether that gap changes the going concern conclusion.
+Nobody enjoys pushing back on a CFO who says "the bank will roll over the facility," but the file should tell a story that a cold reader can follow without relying on verbal assurances.
+That is the whole point of the documentation requirement.

 Key standard references

-- ISA 570.21: Determining whether events or conditions exist that cast significant doubt on the entity's ability to continue as a going concern.
+- ISA 570.21 covers the determination of whether events or conditions exist that cast significant doubt on the entity's ability to continue as a going concern.

-- ISA 570.23: Adverse opinion when the going concern basis of accounting is inappropriate but management has used it.
+- ISA 570.23 requires an adverse opinion when the going concern basis of accounting is inappropriate but management has used it.

-- ISA 570.24: Qualified or adverse opinion when material uncertainty exists but the financial statements do not include adequate disclosures.
+- ISA 570.24 requires a qualified or adverse opinion when material uncertainty exists but the FS do not include adequate disclosures.

-- ISA 705.7–9: Framework for modifications to the auditor's opinion, including qualified and adverse opinions triggered by going concern issues.
+- ISA 705.7 through 705.9 provides the framework for modifications to the auditor's opinion, including qualified and adverse opinions triggered by going concern issues.

 Related terms